Free Arts Activities

 Arts teachers from across South Carolina can participate in standards-based virtual backpack activities designed to easily fold into any type of arts education setting, whether virtual, hybrid or in-person.
 Activities support foundation level students and range in style to meet various arts classroom needs.
 Pre-recorded artist talks, student journals, teacher guides, and fully packaged art kits are some of the many ways we look to engage with our arts education community.

 Stay up-to-date with the latest Outreach offerings by signing up to receive our newsletter.

-- Arts Advocacy for Educators
+- NEW!
+Arts Advocacy Handbook for Educators

 We are proud to partner with the SC Department of Education and the ABC Institute to make Virtual Backpack content from prior years available on the Instruction Hub.

 To locate this content, search for the publisher "SCDE Arts in Basic Curriculum."